Crystalline color superconductors: The three-flavor inhomogeneous phases

-Some of the results of \textcite{Alford:2003fq,Alford:2004hz} are summarized in Fig.~\ref{fig:gapsCFL}.
+Some of the results by \textcite{Alford:2003fq,Alford:2004hz} are summarized in Fig.~\ref{fig:gapsCFL}.
 On the left panel of the figure, the solutions of the gap equations as a function of $M_s^2/\mu$ are plotted.
 As it can be inferred from the figure, at $M_s^2/\mu\approx 47.1$ MeV, there is a continuous phase transition between the CFL phase and a phase characterized by $\Delta_{3}>\Delta_{2}>\Delta_{1}>0$.
 Note that the hierarchy of the gap parameters is in agreement with the hierarchy of the Fermi momenta splitting reported in Fig. \ref{fig:splitting-neutral}, which substantiates the reasoning presented above about the relation between mismatched Fermi momenta and gap parameters.
 Actually, the mismatches of chemical potential are not only due to the finite value of the strange quark mass, but as well as to the nonzero values of the color chemical potentials $\mu_3$ and $\mu_8$, which however do not overturn the hierarchy in Fig. \ref{fig:splitting-neutral}.

-The phase appearing at $M_s^2/\mu\approx 47.1$ MeV is dubbed gapless CFL, or gCFL, phase, and is the three-flavor analogous of the g2SC phase discussed in the previous chapter.
-The symmetry breaking pattern is the same of the CFL phase, see Eq.~\eqref{eq:breakingCFL}, but the spectrum of some fermionic excitations is gapless.
-The possibility of a gapless CFL superconductor was first argued in \textcite{Alford:1999xc}, where a toy-model was used to infer the effect of a heavy $M_s$ on the quasi-particle spectrum and it was found that if the condensates of light and strange quarks are below a certain critical value there is not a minimum excitation energy in the quasiparticle spectrum.
-As already discussed in the previous chapter, the mechanism at the origin of gapless modes in a superconductor is quite general, and is due to a mismatch $\delta\mu$ between condensing fermions of the order of $\Delta$.
+The phase appearing at $M_s^2/\mu\approx 47.1$ MeV is dubbed gapless CFL, or gCFL, phase, and is the three-flavor analog of the g2SC phase discussed in Sec.~\ref{sec:g2SC}.
+The symmetry breaking pattern is the same of the CFL phase, see Eq.~\eqref{eq:breakingCFL}, but the spectra of some fermionic excitations are gapless \cite{Alford:2003fq,Alford:2004hz, Kryjevski:2004jw}.
+The possibility of a gapless CFL superconductor was first argued by \textcite{Alford:1999xc}, where a toy model was used to infer the effect of a heavy $M_s$ on the quasiparticle spectrum and it was found that if the condensates of light and strange quarks are below a certain critical value there is not a minimum excitation energy in the quasiparticle spectrum.
+As discussed in Sec.~\ref{sec:mismatched}, the mechanism at the origin of gapless modes in a superconductor is quite general, and is due to a mismatch $\delta\mu$ between condensing fermions of the order of $\Delta$.